juliuspleunes4/Monolith/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### 📦 Creating a New Release

+For maintainers publishing new versions, we have a complete release pipeline documented:

+**[Release Checklist](.github/RELEASE_CHECKLIST.md)** - Complete step-by-step guide covering:
+- Version numbering and CHANGELOG updates
+- Git tag creation and pushing
+- GitHub Release creation
+- Automated Docker Hub publishing via GitHub Actions
+- Post-release verification

+The release process is automated via GitHub Actions - just create a version tag (e.g., `v1.1.0`) and push it to trigger automatic Docker image builds and publishing to Docker Hub.

 ## ⭐ Show Your Support

 Give a ⭐ if this project helped you!
 It helps others discover Monolith.